JBI (research organisation)

 JBI, formerly known as the Joanna Briggs Institute, is an international research organisation which develops and delivers evidence-based information, software, education and training designed to improve healthcare practice and health outcomes.
 JBI works with universities and hospitals internationally through the JBI Collaboration.
 The JBI Collaboration is the largest global collaboration to integrate evidence-based healthcare within a theory-informed model that brings together academic entities, hospitals, and health systems.
 JBI is based in Adelaide, South Australia.
+The Joanna Briggs Institute changed its name to JBI in 2020.
+The JBI headquarters now sit within the School of Public Health in the College of Health at Adelaide University.

 Evidence-based healthcare

 JBI's approach considers the best available evidence, the context in which care is delivered, the individual patient and the professional judgement and expertise of the health professional.
 JBI regards evidence-based healthcare as a cyclical process.
 Global healthcare needs, as identified by clinicians or patients/consumers, are addressed through the generation of research evidence that is effective, but also feasible, appropriate and meaningful to specific populations, cultures and settings.